wp-plugins/agreeable/readme.txt

 === Agreeable ===
-Contributors: buildcreate
+Contributors: buildcreate, thesturs
-Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy Requires at least: 3.5
+Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets
+Requires at least: 3.5
 Tested up to: 3.8.1
 Stable tag: trunk
 License:GPLv2 or later
 Add an "Agree to terms" check box on login and/or registration pages.
-Works with BuddyPress.
+Works with BuddyPress and bbPress

 == Description ==
 Add an "agree to terms" check box to your login and/or registration pages, requiring users to agree prior to logging in or registering.
 Tested with BuddyPress.
 Based on the I-Agree plugin by thesturs.

 Use the form in the plugin settings page to contact us with feature requests, comments, or concerns.

+= New Features =
+* Now you select your terms page from a dropdown
+* Terms now open in a lightbox
+* Tested with WP, BuddyPress, and bbPress login widgets
+* Updated error display for BuddyPress
+* Works with custom Login/Registration pages (like Theme My Login)

 = Rated 4 stars by the WP Plugins A to Z podcast! =